bbi-lab/bbi-sciatac-demux/README.md

 cd ..
 ```

-The above is a one-time installation setup, or may be required if you need to update the pipeline.
+The above is a one-time installation setup, or may be required if you need to update the environment.

 ## Overview